nsarno/knock/README.md

     $ rails generate knock:install

 It will create the following initializer `config/initializers/knock.rb`.
-This file contains all the informations about the existing configuration options.
+This file contains all of the existing configuration options.

 If you don't use an external authentication solution like Auth0, you also need to provide a way for users to sign in: